francistheodorecatte/hassos-addons/x10mqtt/README.md

 # Home Assistant Community Add-on: X10mqtt

-___
-**NOTE:  This addon is no longer being actively developed, as I no longer have access to X10 hardware for testing.**

-dbrand66 has written a Docker container that he has had success with.
-It can be deployed via the Portainer addon in HA.
-Check it out:  https://github.com/dbrand666/docker-heyu-mqtt
-___

 ## About

 The X10 to MQTT add-on provides for X10 control when using a CM11 or CM17A "Firecracker" serial interface connected to your Home Assistant OS system using MQTT commands.